We didn't mean to turn our son into The Outcast.

 Why?
 Girls tell researchers the main thing they want to know from sex-education is how to say "no" without hurting boys' feelings.
 Not how condoms work.
 Not how to practice "outercourse."
 Not a primer in the use of body oils.
 They want a way out, and they want adults to affirm that getting out is right.

 What they get are programs so disingenuous their very names are lies.
 They're called abstinence-plus, or abstinence-based, but they're not about abstinence.
 They're about the mechanics of sexuality.
 They suggest teen couples shop for condoms together and mark down the store's hours lest they be caught unprepared.
+In a recent op-ed, Rector tells of a program that lists ways teachers can show kids as young as 13 "how to make condoms fun and pleasurable."

 These programs offer extensive instruction in how to "satisfy each other" short of intercourse – showering together, full-body massages, etc. Does any rational person think these activities make it less likely they'll graduate to intercourse?